raystack/dagger/docs/contribute/development.md

 - Kafka &gt; 2.4 to consume messages from.
 - Corresponding sink service to sink data to.
-- Flink \(Optional\) only needed if you want to run in cluster mode.
+- Flink Cluster \(Optional\) only needed if you want to run in cluster mode.
 For standalone mode, it's not required.

 ## Style Guide